-There are no Article 4 directions in the conservation area at present.
+There are no Article 4 directions in this conservation area at present.

-Please note that these planning controls are in addition to those which apply everywhere.
-If you need advice as to what development does or does not need planning permission you should contact the Environment Department reception at the address on page 1.
+Please note that these planning controls would be in addition to those which apply everywhere.
+If you need advice as to what development does or does not need planning permission you should contact the Environment Department Reception at the address on page I.